Securing User Emails in Rails with Lockbox

 Create a new user and confirm it works.

 If you have existing users, we need to backfill the data before dropping the email column.
+Luckily, we can do this without downtime.

 class User < ApplicationRecord encrypts :email, migrating: true blind_index :email, migrating: true end